Loading

 Conclusion

 Expectations for a soft or hard landing for the global economy can affect the equity markets in the near term.
-Nonetheless, as equity markets tend to reflect the underlying fundamentals of the economies over the long term, investors in equity funds should adopt a long-term investment perspective to stay invested by practising Ringgit Cost Averaging (RCA) to ride through the economic and market cycles.
+Nonetheless, as equity markets tend to reflect the underlying fundamentals of the economies over the long term, investors in equity funds should adopt a long-term investment perspective and to stay invested by practising Ringgit Cost Averaging (RCA) to ride through the economic and market cycles.

 This article is contributed by Public Mutual and is prepared solely for educational and awareness purposes, and should not be construed as an offer or a solicitation of an offer to purchase or subscribe to products offered by Public Mutual.
 No representation or warranty is made by Public Mutual, nor is there acceptance of any responsibility or liability as to the accuracy, completeness or correctness of the information contained herein.